 1

 Orange Beach is another popular getaway destination on the coastline of the Gulf of Mexico.
-It’s a great choice for families as there are numerous activities and places to explore in and around the area.
-While the sugar-white sand beach is the ultimate place to visit here, there are other cultural attractions too.
-The Wharf with its shops, restaurants, and bars is a great place to lose yourself for a while.
+It’s yet another great choice for families, as there are numerous activities and places to explore in and around the area.
+While the sugar-white sand beach is the ultimate place to visit here, there are other cultural attractions.
+Only a short drive away, the Wharf, with its shops, restaurants, and bars, is a great place to lose yourself for a while.
+Better yet, parking at The Wharf is free!

-For an escape from the crowds, the Branyon Backcountry trail is worth exploring.
-The trail which winds its way past freshwater lakes and coastal swamps is steeped in lore and local legend.
-In the past, it was utilized by explorers, settlers and the indigenous people in the area.
-Orange Beach Waterfront Park is also a good place to visit.
+The Branyon Backcountry trail is worth exploring for an escape from the crowds.
+The trail, which winds its way past freshwater lakes and coastal swamps, is steeped in lore and local legend.
+In the past, it was utilized by explorers, settlers, and indigenous people in the area.
+Additionally, Orange Beach Waterfront Park is also a good place to visit.
+Open all year long to the public; this family park is also dog-friendly!